zeek/broker/doc/comm.rst

    :start-after: --get-start
    :end-before: --get-end

-The function ``get`` blocks until the subscriber has at least one message available.
-Each message has two parts: the topic is was published to, and the message's payload in the form of a `data` instance.
-The example just prints them out.
+By default the function ``get`` blocks until the subscriber has at least one message available, which it then returns.
+Each retrieved message consists of the same two elements that the publisher passed
+along: the topic that the message has been published to, and the message's payload in the form of an arbitray Broker value, (i.e., a `data` instance).
+The example just prints them both out.

-Blocking indefinitely does not work well in combination with existing event loops or polling. `get` takes an optional timeout parameter to wait only for a certain amount of time.
-One can also use ``available`` to explicitly check for available messages, or ``poll`` to extract all currently pending messages (which may be none):
+Blocking indefinitely until messages arrive often won't work well, in particular not in combination with existing event loops or polling.
+Therfore, `get` takes an additional optional timeout parameter to wait only for a certain amount of time.
+Alternatively, one can also use ``available`` to explicitly check for available messages, or ``poll`` to extract just all currently pending messages (which may be none):

 .. literalinclude:: _examples/comm.cc
    :start-after: --poll-start
    :end-before: --poll-end

-For integration into event loops, `subscriber` also provides a file descriptor that signals available messages:
+For integration into event loops, `subscriber` also provides a file descriptor that signals whether messages are available:

 .. literalinclude:: _examples/comm.cc
    :start-after: --fd-start